 Researchers have been monitoring the threatened hooded plover species within Phillip Island Nature Parks since the 1980s.

-The research team at Phillip Island Nature Parks have extensive experience in the study of penguins, seals, wildlife management, climate change, ecotourism and ecology.
+The research team at Phillip Island Nature Parks has extensive experience in the study of penguins, seals, wildlife management, climate change, ecotourism and ecology.

 Our researchers have published numerous scientific papers, books or chapters, and supervised Honours, Masters and PhD theses on little penguins, marine mammals and coastal birds.